skarski10/hair_salon/README.md

 ##Specs

-Check to see if database is empty
+Check to see if stylist table database is empty
 * **Input:** ""
 * **Output:** true